 Introduction to Stress Depression

-“I am unable to make it to the office for a week due to my illness…..what about the completion of my pending tasks…?“ “If I am unable to achieve my monthly targets this time as well .….. the organization may ask me to move out.”
+“I cannot make it to the office for a week due to my illness…..what about completing my pending tasks…?
+“If I am unable to achieve my monthly targets this time as well .….. the organization may ask me to move out.”

-In these cities, we hear about ‘stress depression’ almost every day from people of different walks of life, be it a professional, an ordinary employee, a student or a teacher, so much so, that an employer or an organization for that matter, is also not immune to stress.
-Stress has, therefore, become, an inevitable part of our lives.
+In these cities, we hear about ‘stress depression’ almost every day from people from different walks of life, be it a professional, ordinary employees, a student, or a teacher, so much so that an employer or an organization, for that matter, is also not immune to stress.
+Stress has, therefore, become an inevitable part of our lives.

-“Stress depression” is a physical or a mental state resulting through physical activities or interactions.
+“Stress depression” is a physical or mental state resulting from physical activities or interactions.

-In an organization, stress depression results from the interaction of people and their jobs and is characterized by changes (physical or behavioral) within people that force them to deviate from their normal functioning.
+In an organization, stress depression results from the interaction of people and their jobs.
+It is characterized by changes (physical or behavioral) within people that force them to deviate from their normal functioning.

 Having understood the repercussions of excessive stress depression, let us also try to identify and explore the various sources which cause stress depression or the so-called ‘stressors’.

-These can be broadly grouped into 2 categories – environmental and organizational.
+These can be of two categories – environmental and organizational.

-Poor lighting and ventilation, excessive noise near the workplace and the presence of safety hazards are common examples of environmental stressors.
+Poor lighting and ventilation, excessive noise near the workplace, and safety hazards are common examples of environmental stressors.

 However, on the other hand, organizational stressors manifest in various forms.
-One common example could be lack of privacy or constant supervision which may lead to mental fatigue at the end of the day resulting in stress depression.
+One common example could be a lack of privacy or constant supervision, which may lead to mental fatigue at the end of the day resulting in stress depression.

 Yet another common organizational stressor is the lack of role clarity.
-Most of the organizations do not have well carved out roles for various positions in the organization, as a result of which, most individuals in organizations have no clue as to what are they expected to do, what are their powers, etc.
+Most organizations do not have well-carved-out roles for various positions in the organization.
+As a result, most individuals in organizations have no clue what they are expected to do, their powers, etc.